Venezuelans flood streets for another Chavez coffin parade

 Though his remains will for now be placed in the museum on the edge of the populous January 23 neighbourhood - arguably the most militantly pro-Chavez zone in the country - there was still doubt over his final resting place.

-The government wanted to embalm Chavez "for eternity" in the style of Soviet leaders Vladimir Lenin and Joseph Stalin and China's Mao Zedong.
-But embarrassingly, officials said the process should have started earlier and confirmed on Friday that it had been ruled out.
+The government wanted to embalm Chavez "for eternity" in the style of Soviet leaders Lenin and Stalin and China's Mao.
+But embarrassingly for Venezuela, officials say the process was started too late and may not be possible.

-A Russian medical team told the government the body would have to be taken to Russia for seven to eight months to carry out the procedure, Venezuela's information minister said.

 Parliament had been due to debate a motion this week to amend the constitution so that Chavez's body could be buried in the National Pantheon, close to the remains of his idol and South American independence hero Simon Bolivar.